 United States Army Sergeant Eric Hunter (Ret.) never really found a sense of purpose until he joined the military at the age of 22.
 He first deployed to Iraq in 2010.
-While there, he connected on the internet with a girl from his hometown named Kenna, and the two remained in contact throughout his deployment.
+While there, he connected on the internet with a girl from his hometown named Kenna, and the two became close throughout his deployment.
 A few months after Eric's return, on June 1, 2011, Eric and Kenna got married and she and her two children came to live with him at Fort Campbell, KY.